Categories

 Moving forward when you hit a standstill

-At times we might reach a standstill with our goals; therefore struggling to move forward.
 Am I good enough, what’s the point; and why do I not see instant results?
 Do these questions sound familiar?

 Life is like riding a bicycle.
 To keep your balance you must keep moving” – Albert Einstein

 Remember, results take time – and don’t give up or lose heart.
 As the saying goes “Rome wasn’t built in a day” and it wasn’t.
-You are only human, and it’s really ok to have off days.
+You’re only human, and it’s really ok to have off days.

-Get back on that horse, keep going, push through the pain barrier and remember why you started in the first place!
+Get back on that horse, keep going, push through the pain barrier, and remember why you started in the first place.

-Visualise that end result.
+Visualize that end result.

 Ask yourself: